MethodsAndPractices/vsteam/.docs/synopsis/Add-VSTeamWorkItemType.md

-Adds a new workitem type to a custom process template.
+Adds a new work item type to a custom process template.